 The couple said introducing the different aspects of the store had helped to grow footfall and then convert it into as wide a sale as possible.

-Marie said: “It absolutely helps things on having the different business parts, even people coming in to just pay their paper bills can be tempted into a coffee and a cake.”
+Marie said: “Having different parts of the business is really beneficial.
+Even people coming in just to pay their paper bills can be tempted with a coffee and cake.”

 Borrowing from the DIY ethos of his punk roots, David researched, built and learnt how to run the food service element of the business from scratch, learning along the way.